V-Sekai/manuals/features/sandboxed_scripting_environment.md

 # Sandboxed scripting environment

+The sandboxed scripting environment is not active yet as of September 2022.

 A security-focused sandboxed scripting environment backed by WASM

-Documentation to be written.